asukhodolova/selenium-grid-demo/README.md

 3. stop the execution: hit Ctrl+C and then `docker-compose -f docker-compose-dynamic-grid.yml down`
 4. videos are saved to ./assets folder

+**Known issues**:
-**NOTE**: does not work for browsers -> `SessionNotCreatedException Could not start a new session. non-positive contentLength: 0`, introduced in 4.6, will be fixed in 4.8 (see https://github.com/SeleniumHQ/selenium/issues/11342), works for 4.5 version.
+- `SessionNotCreatedException Could not start a new session. non-positive contentLength: 0`, introduced in 4.6, will be fixed in 4.8 (see https://github.com/SeleniumHQ/selenium/issues/11342), works for 4.5 version
+- `unknown error: DevToolsActivePort file doesn't exist` for Chrome browser when running on Mac M1

+### Distributed for browsers (in Docker)

+`docker-compose -f docker-compose-full-grid.yml up`

 ## Differences with GRID 3